lsst-dm/dmtn-103/index.rst

    LSP instances as of December 2018.

-There are two primary instances of the LSP today, both deployed in the Kubernetes Commons.
+There are two primary instances of the LSP today.
-One is used for integration and science-level validation testing; this is the former ``lsst-pdac`` (for Prototype Data Access Center) that will be renamed ``lsst-lsp-int`` (for integration).
+One is used for integration and science-level validation testing; this is the ``lsst-lsp-int`` instance (for integration) that was formerly named ``lsst-pdac`` (for Prototype Data Access Center).
 The second is used for Science Pipelines developer investigation and testing by LSST DM staff as well as a mix of non-DM and non-LSST users via demonstrations, boot camps, and the "Stack Club".
+It is named ``lsst-lsp-stable``, although its level of stability is only "best effort".
-It was previously named ``lsst-lspdev`` (indicating its use for Science Pipelines developers) but will be renamed ``lsst-lsp-stable``.
+This second instance was previously named ``lsst-lspdev`` (indicating its use for Science Pipelines developers).

 The ``lsst-lsp-int`` instance has long had a Portal Aspect and API Aspect deployed.
 Recently a Notebook Aspect was added.